 Compensation costs for the portion of equity awards (for which the requisite service has not been rendered) that are outstanding are recognized as the requisite service is rendered.
 The compensation cost for that portion of awards shall be based on the grant-date fair value of those awards as calculated for recognition purposes under applicable guidance.
-As of December 31, 2012, there is approximately \$208,000 remaining unrecognized compensation expense related to non-vested stock based awards to be recognized in future periods.
+As of March 31, 2013, there is approximately \$170,000 of unrecognized compensation expense remaining that is related to non-vested stock based awards to be recognized in future periods.